The Latest: New Delhi lifts order that limited hospital beds

 NEW DELHI — New Delhi has reversed orders that limited the scope of coronavirus testing and reserved hospital beds for city residents as the Indian capital’s caseload continues to surge.

 Since coming to power in 2013, the government led by chief minister Arvind Kejriwal has prioritized investing in health care.
-Delhi has the best health care in India, drawing patients from across the country.
+The capital has the best health care in India, drawing patients from across the country.

 HERE’S WHAT YOU NEED TO KNOW TODAY ABOUT THE VIRUS OUTBREAK: